benlue/soar/README.md

             console.log('The #1 person has been deleted.');
     });

+**Access Multiple Databases**

+If SOAR is configured to access multiple databases in an application, the database name should be prefixed to the vfile (so that SOAR could know which database it should talke to) as shown below:

+    var  options = {
+                entity: 'dbName.Person',
+                terms: {psnID: 1}
+         };

 ### Data View Definition<a name="dvml"></a>
 A data view definition (DV) reorgranizes a SQL command into a more readable XML format.
 The result file has the .dvml postfix which stands for Data View Markup Language.
 Below is what a DV file would look like: